VladimirPoplavsky/Stock_Price_prediction/README.md

 ## In the next part we can find out what is correlation level between some parameters.
-###As expected correlation is Hight thought all Tech companies and little less with TSLA index as it is more “Car” then “tech”
+### As expected correlation is Hight thought all Tech companies and little less with TSLA index as it is more “Car” then “tech”

+### But, when again decreasing our  dataset to 500 rows we can see that correlation increases among all stocks

 ```python
 tdf = pd.DataFrame(df, columns = ['NVDA Daily change','AAPL Daily change','AMD Daily change','MSFT Daily change','INTC Daily change','TSLA Daily change'])